sam02-uni/E-AGLE-Tonsi-IT-automation-Task1/README.md

 14) At this point the DB must be populated, if you don't see any changes reload the page

 You can find an API documentation for NocoDB at the following [link](https://nocodb.com/apis/v2/data)

+PS.
+You can erase all the tables except for the Lessons table, otherwise the telegram bot return nothing or an error if you use the /lessons command

 ## For the telegram bot: